Homemade Grappa

 Tradition

-In line with the rural proverb "nothing is wasted, everything is recycled," even the residues of winemaking, the grape marc, could (and should...) be reused.
+In line with the rural saying “nothing is wasted, everything is reused”, even the leftovers of winemaking – the pomace – could (and had to…) be reused.

 vinaccia-grappa-capana-alambicco